emerge-lang/compiler/roadmap.md

 9. integration tests!!
 Include emerge source code in this repository that tests the runtime and correct compilation.
    The unit tests in the frontend test the negative cases; these should test the positive ones.
 E.g. that 2+3=5, refcounting, control flow + exceptions, ...
+   * ideally, valgrind can be used as a library in the testing framework to check every single test-case for memory leaks.
 10. documentation and presentation
     * from a user perspective.
 Github pages?
       * language syntax and semantics, maybe a good tutorial